-The Aztecs and Mayans are given much credit for their ways with chocolate, and while chocolate was brought back to Europeans, they were not fond of the dark, bitter bean, and it was used more for medicinal purposes.
+The Aztecs and Mayans are given much credit for their ways with chocolate.
+And while chocolate was brought back to Europeans, they were not fond of the dark, bitter bean, so they used more for medicinal purposes.

 As it was mostly consumed as a hot beverage, Europeans mixed mint, cinnamon and other spices to make it more palatable.
-Over time, sugar was added, and the combination of chocolate and mint became fashionable.
+Over time, they added sugar, and the combination of chocolate and mint became fashionable.

 The International Dairy Foods Association states that mint chocolate chip is the 10th most popular flavor of ice cream.

-One of the earliest mass-producers of chocolate mints was Huyler’s in New York, which had a chain of stores across the country.
+One of the earliest mass-producers of chocolate mints was Huyler’s in New York.
+Their chain of stores spread across the country.